erinnsantosa/status/status.md

 #### What have you not done for your project yet?

-I have not finished making a leaderboard.
+I have not finished making the quiz.

 #### What problems, if any, have you encountered?

-Making a leaderboard was a problem for me.
+Making a quiz function.